-

 - Coloration is yellow with blue stripes along the sides, a large, dark spot on the base of the tail and two orange bars running vertically over the eyes and behind the head.

-- Juveniles are grey to silver in color with a wide black stripe running down the side of the body from the head to the tail base with yellow dorsal and anal fins.
+- Juvenile is grey to silver in color with a wide black stripe running down the side of the body from head to the tail base and yellow dorsal and anal fins.

 Diet / Feeding